What is cloud payroll software and its benefits

 What is cloud payroll software?

-Cloud-based payroll software is accessed using the internet, as opposed to on-premises software which is installed onto a computer.
+Cloud-based payroll software is accessed using the internet, as opposed to on-premise software which is installed onto a computer.
 This means your data won’t be stored on your in-house computer but will instead be kept on the software provider’s servers.

 Rather than opening up the system on your desktop, you’ll be able to navigate to your online portal and complete all payroll tasks from there.
 Codapay solutions are cloud-based meaning you can get started in a few clicks and leave behind outdated processes.